Cognitive Architectures for Language Agents: Background: From Strings to Symbolic AGI

 \section{Background: From Strings to Symbolic AGI}

 We first introduce production systems and cognitive architectures, providing a historical perspective on cognitive science and artificial intelligence: beginning with theories of logic and computation~\citep{post1943formal}, and ending with attempts to build symbolic artificial general intelligence~\citep{newell1989symbolic}.
+We then briefly introduce language models and language agents.
+Section \ref{sec:analogy} will connect these ideas, drawing parallels between production systems and language models.